savob/savobajic.ca/content/projects/extracurricular/blueshift.md

 The first tests I did were with the board's power protection and supply system to ensure they worked.
 I followed it through the steps below which corresponded to the faith I had in the system operating properly in each condition, ranked highest to lowest faith.

 1. **Normal conditions.** Supplied the expected 10V.
-The system generated the proper 5V and no error LEDs lit up.
+The system generated the proper 5&nbsp;V and no error LEDs lit up.
 Good.
-2. **Under voltage.** Supplied 8V.
-The "UV" LED lit up and the 5V supply was disabled.
+2. **Under voltage.** Supplied 8&nbsp;V. The "UV" LED lit up and the 5&nbsp;V supply was disabled.
 Good.
-3. **Reverse polarity.** Supplied -10V.
-The "RP" LED lit up and no power made it to the system.
+3. **Reverse polarity.** Supplied -10&nbsp;V. The "RP" LED lit up and no power made it to the system.
 Good.
-4. **Over voltage.** Supplied 15V.
-No error LEDs lit up, power reaching the system, 5V supply operating. **Bad.**
+4. **Over voltage.** Supplied 15&nbsp;V. No error LEDs lit up, power reaching the system, 5&nbsp;V supply operating. **Bad.**
-   - *Note: 15V was still tolerated by all parts present during this test so no damage occurred other.*
+   - *Note: 15&nbsp;V was still tolerated by all parts present during this test so no damage occurred other.*

 Looking at my schematic I identified the problem.
 When I was placing the MOSFET on the power line (G2) I had copied and pasted the MOSFET used for reverse polarity (G1).
 I had forgotten that it was placed "in-reverse" for reverse polarity protection and left it.
 This meant that as long as the polarity of the system was correct the MOSFET would conduct either through its body diode or normal means, so it was unable to cut power to the system.

 I noted the failure of the over voltage system down for correction in a future revision.
-I also realized that my under voltage protection system was naive, since it only disabled the 5V supply (turning off the data collection circuitry) but there was still power on the rail for the main display and lights to still use which could drain or kill the battery.
+I also realized that my under voltage protection system was naive, since it only disabled the 5&nbsp;V supply (turning off the data collection circuitry) but there was still power on the rail for the main display and lights to still use which could drain or kill the battery.
 To remedy this, I would have the comparator cut power into the system using a MOSFET as I had done with the other two stages.

-Neither of these issues would prevent the system from operating under normal conditions as established with test 1, so I simply made a note to make sure we were dilligent about the batteries we used and changed them regularly.
+Neither of these issues would prevent the system from operating under normal conditions as established with test 1, so I simply made a note to make sure we were diligent about the batteries we used and changed them regularly.

 ### Lighting Tests